OasisDEX/oasis-direct/README.md

 **What is Oasis.Direct ?**

 Oasis.Direct is the most convenient, fully-decentralized way to change tokens.
-You don’t need to think about wrapping/unwrapping Ether or any other Ethereum token, you don’t need to worry about the current liquidity and you are always guaranteed the best price you can get from [Oasis.DEX](www.oasisdex.com).
+You don’t need to think about wrapping/unwrapping Ether or any other Ethereum token, you don’t need to worry about the current liquidity and you are always guaranteed the best available price on [Oasis.DEX](www.oasisdex.com).
 Simply specify the amount that you want to trade and confirm the transaction.

 **Are you going to support more trading pairs in the future ?**